robchandhok/warmup/README.md

 [\@kkoenen](https://github.com/kkoenen/warmup).

-Thank you to the community who continue to be involved with and support this project.
+Thank you to the community who continue to be involved with and support this project, and encourage others to use it.

-Please note that Warmup Plc were not involved in the creation of this software.
-We do, however, acknowledge their ownership of registered trademarks relating to their brand and products.